walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/ProximityPresentation.md

 an application-owned `ProximityReaderTrustEvaluator` that validates the certificate path and applies that policy.
 Contact information alone establishes neither issuer identity nor trust.

-Migration: the unreleased `requiredIACAIssuerCertificateDER` setting has been removed; applications using it must move both the issuer restriction and conditional contact check into their evaluator.

 `ProximityCRLFetcher` receives a Foundation `URL` and byte limit and returns `ProximityCRLFetchResult.available(der:)` or `.unavailable`.
 The application owns timeouts, redirects, destination restrictions and caching.
 The shared verifier authenticates direct complete